RossmacD/Portfolio2020/src/content/projects/lockerroom.md

 This line is also a separate paragraph, but...
 This line is only separated by a single newline, so it's a separate line in the _same paragraph_.

-Invoice Amigo was a project developed with laravel, vue, pusher and java (Android)

-An invoicing web application, developed by Ross MacDonald and Ultan O Nuallain.
-This is a joint third year project for the proffesional practice module in third year of Creative Computing in IADT.
-It is built in laravel, and uses the Stripe API and Google OAuth.

 [Home](/)